unparalleled-js/docs-1/connectors/database-common-use-cases.md

 </details>

 ## Database reports/ information as an API end point
   Companies that want to grant access to internal teams or clients without exposing their database can do so in the form of an API managed directly through Workato.
 Workato allows you to [build APIs](/api-management.md) that can call recipes that trigger workflows involving your database such as returning how much inventory you have left of a certain product or the status of a delivery.
 Check out the recipe below on how to build a callable recipe in Workato that can be exposed securely via a REST API to your company's business partners.

-This can also be extended to be done from an on-premises database, abstracting away the complexity of managing this connection.
+  This recipe can also be extended to be done from an on-premises database, abstracting away the complexity of managing this connection.
+Any further changes to the business needs of your business or your partners can also be done directly on Workato with a basic understanding of SQL and no coding as well!

 <details><summary><b>Callable recipe to return inventory status</b></summary>
   Company ABC is a growing toy company that retails through various online partners.
 Instead of having to always update each partner of its inventory status of each of it's toys, it can now give each partner access to its API which queries its Oracle database to find out the inventory status of each of its toys.
 This reduces workload on both ends and also allows for real time updates for it's business partners.